Anime and manga fandom: Sightseeing in Japan

 A number of travel agencies from Japan have begun offering anime tours.
 In 2003, the company Pop Japan Travel was founded to help customers experience Japan's content industry (including anime, games, food, and fashion) by allowing them to visit studios and meet artists, among other activities.
 Many different museums dedicated to the industry exist throughout Japan, such as the Suginami Animation Museum in Tokyo and the Tezuka Osamu Manga Museum in the Hyogo Prefecture.

 Visiting places where anime is set is called a Seichi junrei and Ōarai Town is famous as the sacred place of Girls und Panzer.

-Other popular locations include places where people can enjoy anime-related activities, such as shopping for related merchandise or singing anime theme songs.
-Additionally, fans enjoy visiting real-life locations that serve as settings for some anime, and locations where live-action movies were filmed.
+Other popular locations include spaces offering anime-related activities, such as shopping for related merchandise or singing anime theme songs.
+Additionally, fans can visit real-life locations seen in anime, and locations where live-action movies were filmed.
 For example, the popularity of Lucky Star brought many of its fans to the real-life settings of the anime, beginning in April 2007.